rostyslav-udovenko/command-line-trainer/README.md

 ## How It Works

-26 practical tasks across 5 modules - from basic navigation to system commands.
+27 practical tasks across 6 modules - from basic navigation to file search & navigation.

 Each task: